-Rothy’s knit uppers are made from 100% post-consumer plastic water bottles.
-The bottles are washed, sterilized, and fused into fiber and knitted into yarn.
 The soles are made of recycled carbon-free rubber, and the insoles are made of recycled plastic from water bottles and recyclable foam.
 Also, only vegan and non-toxic adhesives are used.
-All Rothy’s are shipped in a recyclable box, and the shoes are recyclable at the end of their lifespan.
-Lots of ‘recycled/recyclable’ word, I know!
+All Rothy’s shoes and bags are shipped in a recyclable box, and the shoes are recyclable at the end of their lifespan.
+Lots of recycled/recyclable words, I know!

 Rothy’s are machine washable in cold water.
 Avoid heat because it will shrink and cause the shoes to lose shape.